Table of Contents

 - Timing of ads is important, and you can use them to your advantage to bring in customers as Faasos has done.

 - Heads up for Tails focuses on their niche audience and caters to them with a relatable copy and an attractive image.
-If you have a focused niche business, you can try this idea for your next campaign.
+If you have a focused niche business, you can try this great Facebook ad example.

 - If you have a fashion or apparel brand, you can take a leaf out of the ad campaign idea by The Bewakoof Store that redirects their audience to their entire new collections pages to buy more products.

 - Shopify helps entrepreneurs start their online shopping business with their platform.
-Their simple targeted messaging, prominent logo, and encouraging headline form an attractive ad for the intended demographic.
+Their simple targeted messaging, prominent logo, and encouraging headline make it one of the best Facebook ad examples for the intended demographic.

-- If you know your brand has more features than your competitor, you can go bold and use that USP for your campaign, just like what BigCommerce did in their recent campaign.
+- If you know your brand has more features than your competitor, you can go bold and use that USP for your campaign, just like what BigCommerce did in their recent Facebook ad campaign.

 - Several streaming apps such as Reverb Nation use inbound statistics like trending albums, most popular artists, etc., to bring in audiences to their pages.

 - Beardo for Men is an exclusive men’s grooming brand with funny taglines that resonate with the male population without being offensive or sexist, making them popular with men and women looking for gifting options.
+It is one of the best Facebook ad examples to look out for.
 The ad campaigns are examples of how to tread the fine line and come up with a winner!

 - Zomato ads are minimalist yet successful in sending the message across- delivering food safely at any hour.
 Their witty one-liners and infographics make them eye-catching and encourage audience engagement as well.